 Mayer Brown’s White Collar Defense & Compliance practice represents corporations and executives in every facet of criminal defense matters and has collectively tried hundreds of federal criminal cases both as defense counsel and as former prosecutors.
 Our lawyers know firsthand how government enforcement works and how best to respond to the challenges and risks posed by criminal investigations and related civil enforcement proceedings.

-Mayer Brown has an extraordinarily experienced and diverse teams of former federal prosecutors and other government enforcement attorneys.
+Mayer Brown has an extraordinarily experienced and diverse teams of former federal prosecutors and other government enforcement lawyers.
 Our practice includes several former Assistant US Attorneys who worked in US Attorney’s Offices across the country.
 Our lawyers have served in significant leadership positions in the Department of Justice (DOJ) and elsewhere, including Deputy Solicitor General in charge of criminal litigation before the Supreme Court, Chief Counsel of US Senate Judiciary Committee, Attorney General of the State of Illinois, and Chief of the Watergate Task Force.

 To clients worried about facing a criminal investigation, we offer the reassurance of our considerable experience as we identify the scope of the concern and its potential consequences.
 Team members conduct internal corporate investigations and suggest corrective measures that frequently lessen or even avoid later law enforcement inquiries.